-All Undergraduates must go to the forms page and download the Advisor Assessment Form.
+All Undergraduates must go to the forms page and download the Faculty Advisor and Degree Program Assessment Form.

 Students should complete this evaluation AFTER meeting with their faculty advisor and BEFORE coming to the Undergraduate Office to obtain their AAC.

 Academic Advising Code (AAC)

 You will need to submit your completed and signed registration form and your completed Advisor Assessment Form form to the Undergraduate Office, ERB 107.
 (Note: The Undergraduate Office cannot accept registration forms that have not been completed.)
 At that time, you will be asked to complete an Advisor Assessment form (online, in the office).
 You will be given an Academic Advising Code (AAC).
 This code, together with your Kerberos password and your student identification number, will allow you to access WEBREG on the Student Link.